Negotiating for Success

 - Improve your decision-making skills

-- Apply the Negotiation Situation Analysis Tool to your own negotiations
+- Apply the negotiation situation sis tool to your own negotiations

 The registration fee includes facilitation by our highly-rated faculty members, a comprehensive workbook, results-oriented exercises, seminar supplies, meal service (breakfast, lunch and breaks) and a certificate of completion from the McGill Executive Institute.